PyBites-Open-Source/eatlocal/README.md

 ![chromedriver in chocolatey](https://i.ibb.co/2cCShcd/chromedriver-via-chocolately.png)

-I attempted to use `eatlocal` from [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about) but there seems to be an issue with `google-chrome` and chromedriver not `eatlocal`.
-I could not get it to work.
+##### WSL

-**WSL workaround**: Follow instructions for Windows users except install eatlocal globally.
+`eatlocal` does not work with [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about).
+There seems to be an issue between [WSL2 and `google-chrome` and chromedriver](https://developercommunity.visualstudio.com/t/selenium-ui-test-can-no-longer-find-chrome-binary/1170486).
+Perhaps this will be resolved in the future with [WSLg](https://github.com/microsoft/wslg).
+For now, there is a workaround: Follow instructions for Windows users except install eatlocal globally.
 Using PowerShell or Windows Terminal, navigate to your WSL distribution's directory that holds your repository and initialize eatlocal from there.
-Now just download and submit through your external powershell command line instead of your bash terminal.
-Everything should still behave the same, you just can't use bash or your integrated terminal in VS Code.
+Now just download and submit through your external PowerShell command line instead of your bash terminal.
+Everything should still behave the same, you just can't use your WSL shell or your integrated terminal in VS Code.